Yesterday was the first day of the Champion of Champions at the Ricoh Arena, Coventry.

 Interesting that they unanimously suggested that John Higgins should pick and choose more, with Alan and Stephen basically stating the same thing Ronnie had put on twitter: playing in everything, including uninspiring qualifiers, and being on the road all the time is doing nothing for John’s form or motivation.

-Finally, the Rasson table, that had got loads of stick on twitter, by people who never played on one, seems actually to play very well.
+Finally, the Rasson table, which had got loads of stick on Twitter, by people who never played on one, seems actually to play very well.
 Its aesthetic is maybe questionable, but that’s unimportant to the players.